Perturbation graphs, invariant prediction and causal relations in psychology: Appendix: Interventions and context

 \subsection{Hard interventions}

+Let $C$ be a random variable which indexes a specific experimental (or control) condition, as in Section \ref{sec:graphs}.
 The distribution $p(C=c)$ could be induced by experimental design.
 For example, to compare two methods of teaching math, method 1 or 2, a group of pupils could be randomly assigned to one of the two teaching methods obtaining $p(C=1)=p(C=2)=\tfrac{1}{2}$.
 Randomly assigning a pupil to method 1 or 2 is different from simply observing that a pupil is taught method 1 or 2, in the sense that other influences (confounders) like the parental guidance and stimulation to do math at home will be (more or less) equally distributed among the two groups.
 If there was no random assignment, then such influences would still be present.
 So, randomisation implies that the outcome cannot be a cause of assignment to a group (because assignment precedes the outcome) and there are no confounds between the assignment and outcome \citep{Sobel:2009}.
 Under these assumptions \citet[][Proposition 10]{Mooij:2020a} show that such a simple design with randomisation results in the correct causal inference that the teaching method causes the outcome (dependence between teaching method and outcome).

 We have derived what is often referred to as a hard intervention, where the effects of other variables that affect the cause are removed so that all possible confounds have been eliminated.
 To denote interventional conditioning we use the notation $p(x\mid\mid C=c)$ \citep{Lauritzen:2002}.
 We write $C=\emptyset$ to indicate no intervention and so the observational distribution obtains \citep{Mooij:2020a}, i.e., $p(x\mid\mid C=\emptyset)=p(x\mid C=\emptyset)$.
 Since we are interested in interventions on specific nodes, we use $C=s$ to denote that we have applied an intervention to node $s$.